CP1404/Practicals/prac_04/README.md

 # Practical 04 - Lists

-Now that you know how to use version control (Git and GitHub), please use it consistently for **all** your work.
-This should just be how you normally work now.
-Remember that it's an important "industry-relevant" skill that you should expect to use for many years to come (your entire IT career), so make the time to get good at it.

-If you do not already have your prac work with you, start by **cloning** your prac repository via PyCharm, **VCS > Checkout From Version Control > Git/GitHub**

-Each time you finish a practical task, **commit** it.

-You only need to **push** once (when you finish and/or it's time to leave), but you can do it more often if you wish.

-When you're about to make a change, like refactoring, commit first so you can track the differences and you can go back to a previous version if you need to.

 **Please remember**, if you do not finish a practical during class time, it's not over... you need to complete it during the week so that you're all finished by the *start* of the next practical.
 If you need help with